-In the United States we may often think of bias as the articles our friends share on social media, but actually, biases go much deeper.
 No matter how much we might not want to admit it, unconscious biases influence a vast majority of our decisions.
-This is due to the fact that our brains can consciously process 40 pieces of information per second—while we unconsciously process 11 million pieces.
+This is due to the fact that our brains can consciously process 40 pieces of information per second — while we unconsciously process 11 million pieces.
 So, in order to keep up with all of the stimuli around us, we create mental shortcuts that ostensibly make decision-making easier.

 Unfortunately, many of these shortcuts do more harm than good.
-A 2012 study out of Yale found that—when given the choice between two similar candidates, one from each sex—college faculty preferred hiring male candidates who they perceived to be more competent and worthy of commanding higher salaries.
+A Yale study found that — when given the choice between two similar candidates, one from each sex — college faculty preferred hiring male candidates who they perceived to be more competent and worthy of commanding higher salaries.
 It didn’t matter whether faculty members were male or female; all were biased against women applicants.

 “Despite efforts to recruit and retain more women,” the researchers wrote, “a stark gender disparity persists within academic science.”

-If unconscious biases are not kept in check, organizations and the employees that power them might let these biases influence their decisions in a way that holds them back.
+If unconscious biases aren't kept in check, organizations and the employees that power them might let these biases influence their decisions in a way that holds them back.

-What exactly might unconscious bias look like at the workplace?
-Here are some common examples:
+What exactly does unconscious bias look like at the workplace?
+Here are some examples:

 Now that you have a good idea of what unconscious biases look like, let’s turn our attention to what you can do, specifically, to reduce the chances your company is governed by them.